 Here are my top tips for making the Ultimate Vegan Victoria Sponge Cake:

-- Get as much air into the mixture as you can – eggs act as a raising agent as well as their binding properties, so by substituting them with soya yoghurt and chia seeds we just need to work a little harder to get plenty of air into the mixture for a really light sponge.
-Do this by beating in a food mixer for much much longer than you think you need to – beating the margarine and sugar for 4 minutes seems like an absolute age, but it will make such a difference to the cake, I promise!
+- Get as much air into the margarine and sugar mixture as you can – eggs act as a raising agent as well as their binding properties, so by substituting them with soya yoghurt we just need to work a little harder to get plenty of air into the mixture for a really light sponge.
+Do this by beating the margarine and sugar in a food mixer for much much longer than you think you need to – 4 minutes seems like an absolute age, but it will make such a difference to the cake, I promise!

 - Use good quality dairy-free margarine – if its all you have to hand, this cake will work perfectly well with any old dairy-free spread, but if you can get hold of Tomor or Stork block margarine it will really make a difference to that buttery taste.